siddk/multiclass_perceptron/README.md

 the assumptions of the binary perceptron, there is no guarantee the multi-class perceptron will reach a steady state), and the classifier will be ready to be put to use.

+## Building a Classifier ##

+The following sections detail how to format the data for use with the classifier builder, as well as how to train and save the classifier for later use.
+The last section deals with how to build an analytics report for the data.